 Arras is famous for its two grand arcaded Flemish-style squares: Grand’Place and Place des Héros which, with Rue de la Taillerie form a monumental architectural ensemble unique in Europe.
 Let’s be surprised by the magnificent Arras squares…

 The Squares and the Belfry

-The squares have an historic and harmonious character surrounded by restored 17th and 18th century baroque houses with their curved rooflines.
+The squares have a historic and harmonious character surrounded by restored 17th and 18th-century baroque houses with their curved rooflines.

 Overall, 155 houses were built in the Baroque style with typical Flemish gables individually decorated with garlands of flowers, ribbons or horns of plenty.
 The façades of the houses are made of brick and white stone rendered with a coloured finish.
 At street level, arcades are supported by sandstone pilasters.
 The arcades were necessary in order to comply with regulations dating from the 16th century forbidding any projection over the streets.
 In addition, the arcades were designed to prevent the spread of fires.
 On a more practical level, the arcades were used to shelter the merchants’ customers while they negotiated the sale of their goods.

 The smallest square, Place des Héros (also called Petite Place), is overlooked by the majestic Town Hall originally built in 1502.
 This Gothic structure is flanked by a superb 77 metre-high belfry built between 1463 and 1554.

 About the belfry, French writer Paul Verlaine wrote:

 (Paul Verlaine, 1889)